 + Please be assured that the adhesive that is used for assembling the masu cups has no health risks if you use the cups in the way they are meant to be used

-Select any of the most popular kanji characters from our fixed designes and get them branded on your masu cups.
+With this special masu you can select any of the most popular kanji characters from our fized designs and get them branded on your masu cups.

 Choose from many popular characters like: Kotobuki = Congratulations, Iwai = Celebration, Fuku = Good Fortune, Kizuna = Bonds (between people) and from many popular phrases like Anzen Kigan = Prayer for Safety, Kaiten Iwai = Shop Opening Celebration, Shoubai Hanjou = Prosperous Business.
 These masu cups are very popular as personal or company gifts.

 - Picture masu

 Masu cups branded with one of our fixed designs.

 You can get any of our fixed illustrations, designs branded your masu cups.

 Designs branded on your masu can be done on all four sides on the masu cups.

 Picture branded masu cups are available in various sizes: Small masu, Medium masu, Standard masu